GwynDavies/montty/INSTALLATION.md

 - [ ] *Recommended* - Create Git project, on server such as *GitHub* or *GitLab*, etc.
 - [ ] *Recommended* - Check the command line git client is installed

-Use of git to control the check you develop is recommended
+Use of git to control the checks you develop for MonTTY is recommended

-If you do want to use git, check it is installed as follows
+If you do want to use git, make sure it is installed as follows

 You should be able to install it, your Linux distribution's package manager: